 Example:

-• Vague: Organize digital files.
+- Vague: Organize digital files.

-• Better: Sort work documents.
+- Better: Sort work documents.

-• Warmer: Create folders for 2024 projects.
+- Warmer: Create folders for 2024 projects.

-• Next physical action: Open Documents and create a new folder titled "2024 Receipts."
+- Next physical action: Open Documents and create a new folder titled “2024 Receipts.”

 That last action is specific and easy.
 Completing it gives a small dopamine win and builds momentum.

-Mind Mapping Your Way to Clarity
+Mind Mapping for Clarity

 Example branches for “Organize Digital Files”:

-• Photos: Find cloud password; delete duplicates; create year folders.
+- Photos: Find cloud password; delete duplicates; create year folders.

-• Work Docs: Archive last year; create client folder templates; find final Q3 report.
+- Work docs: Archive last year; create client folder templates; find final Q3 report.

-• Personal Docs: Scan receipts; create "Taxes 2024" folder; save bank statements.
+- Personal docs: Scan receipts; create “Taxes 2024” folder; save bank statements.

-Designing a Dopamine-Driven Workflow
+Designing a Dopamine-Friendly Workflow

-• Move your body: quick stretches, a short dance, or a few push-ups.
+- Move your body: quick stretches, a short dance, or a few push-ups.

-• Tackle a tiny chore: unload one shelf or wipe a counter for a satisfying micro-win.
+- Do a tiny chore: unload one shelf or wipe a counter for a satisfying micro-win.

 These resets replenish focus instead of draining it.

-• Admin hour: emails, invoices, and calls.
+- Admin hour: emails, invoices, calls.

-• Content block: all writing and editing.
+- Content block: all writing and editing.

-• Set short timers or promise a coworker a draft by a specific time.
+- Set short timers or promise a coworker a draft by a specific time.

-• Use physical checklists or move sticky notes from “To-Do” to “Done.”
+- Move sticky notes from “To-Do” to “Done.”

-• Reward yourself immediately after a meaningful task.
+- Reward yourself immediately after a meaningful task.

-Using Automation to Lighten Your Cognitive Load
+Automate to Reduce Cognitive Load

 Put Recurring Responsibilities on Autopilot